Below are just a few of our activities.

 From 2023-24 we worked with BCDT representatives to produce a Burntisland Local Place Plan (LPP).
 This was submitted to Fife Council where it was assessed and approved.

 We pressed for Access for All funding to upgrade our railway station to step free but were once again unsucessful in this.
-We will continue to press for this!
+We will continue to press for this, most recently with our MP Melanie Ward and with a Freedom of Informatuon Request to Network Rail (2026).

 We have had discussions with Scottish Water for years about recurrent flooding at the Kirkton, Haugh Road and Broomhill Ave/Dick Cres park.
-Scottish Water has taken forward these issues and we hope by 2025 they will have come up with a solution.
+Scottish Water has taken forward these issues, but despite early promise, it looks as if we have to wait until September 2026 before we hear of their options for soluntions to this.

 We supported an application for an additional community pharmacy and have complained to NHS Fife about the level of service provided at the Lloyds High Street pharmacy.
-This pharmacy has now been taken over by Dears Pharmacy.
-An application for an additional pharmacy continues with our support.
+This pharmacy has now been taken over by Dears Pharmacy, which itself now seeks another High Street pharmacy!

 In 2024 we raised concerns with Network Rail over the state of the railway embankment by the coast at east Burntisland.
 We are currently liasing with them about the painting of the walls they own by the promenade.